nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/query-and-search.md

 2. Replace `NUXEO_SERVER` with your Nuxeo Server URL.

-3. Define query options, calling the `DefaultContentListingInNavigation` content view defined in Studio and passing it the UID of an existing parent document as a parameter.
+3. Define query options, calling the `DefaultContentListingInNavigation` content view defined in Nuxeo Studio and passing it the UID of an existing parent document as a parameter.
 The query result should return the document's children as objects.

 4. Pass the result to the `assertResult` method.

 5. When your code is ready, run it with the following command:

     ```bash
-    node callPageProvider.js
+    $ node callPageProvider.js
     ```